• Skip to content

 If you tell your child that you’ve noticed they don’t seem happy, seem tired, or seem too busy to do all the things they need to do, it can give them the chance to think about how they’re spending their time and energy.

-For example, you might say, ‘You seem so busy at the moment.
-I wonder if you’ve got too much on?’ or ‘We need to have a think about how late the sessions are finishing, because you’re not getting to bed until 10.30 pm three nights a week’.
+For example, you might say, ‘You seem so busy.
+I wonder whether you’re doing too much’ or ‘We need to think about how late the sessions are finishing, because you’re not getting to bed until 10.30 pm 3 nights a week’.

 You or your child could create a weekly chart, with details for each day’s activities and how long they take.
-You might read over the chart with your child and wait to hear what they say.
-What does your child think about how their week looks?
+You could look at the chart with your child and ask your child what they think about it.

-You could let your child know how things look to you.
-For example, ‘You must be struggling to find time for homework each night with this schedule’, or ‘There isn’t much time for just hanging out with family and friends in your week’.
+It’s OK to let your child know how things look to you.
+For example, ‘You must be struggling to find time for homework each night with this schedule’ or ‘There isn’t much time in your week for just hanging out with family and friends’.

 Then you could say, ‘I wonder whether we need to think about this and come up with a better plan’.